HMOs that need a licence

 To find out more, go to mandatory licensing of HMOs – GOV.UK.

-HMOs that do not require a licence
+HMOs that do not need a licence

 For more information, go to the Housing Act 2004 Schedule 14 – Legislation.gov.uk.